07 Jan The growing trend of meat and dairy analogues

 Consumers frequenting the shelves of plant-based food in the grocery store are particularly scrupulous about the environmental impact of their food products.
 Manufacturers should carefully consider which ingredients they use, and how those ingredients are sourced when developing products.

 Interestingly, 55% of U.S. consumers consider waste and pollution to be their biggest environmental concerns.2

 An alternative without compromising on taste

-There are some indications across the spectrum of alternative meat-eaters that while some consumers are looking for an easy transition from animal protein to alternatives, others are looking for a completely different product with a unique flavor.
+There are some indications across the spectrum of alternative meat-eaters.
+Indeed, while some consumers are looking for an easy transition from animal protein to alternatives, others are looking for a completely different product with a unique flavor.

-The research suggests that there’s real potential both in truly novel products that have the potential to surprise and delight, as well as in creating true-to-original analogues meat and dairy.
+The research suggests that there’s real potential in two aspects.
+The products have the potential to surprise and delight and they are true-to-original meat and dairy analogues.